BOOST Your Confidence. BOOST Your Return.

-Athletes work one-on-one with a certified athletic trainer (AT) to learn proper form and build the neuromuscular control necessary to protect their joints during high-level
+Athletes work one-on-one with a certified athletic trainer (AT) to learn proper form and build the neuromuscular control necessary to protect their joints during high-level activities.

 Programs are adapted to the athlete’s specific injury/surgery as well as the demands of their sport.

 Baselines are established on the first visit and exercises are progressed when the athlete consistently demonstrates proper form and mechanics to guard against re-injury.

 Ongoing communication with team athletic trainer/coach/parents will keep them informed of the athlete’s progress and the timeline for returning to their sport.

 Athletes must pass a series of strength, endurance, plyometric and agility tests prior to fully returning to their sport.
 These results will also be reviewed with the athlete's orthopedic doctor.
 If risk factors for re-injury remain, the athlete may not be cleared and additional training may be recommended prior to a re-test.

 Some injuries/surgeries take longer to recover from than others, so BOOST offers multiple program options: